 Mini Bio (1)

-Rena's first feature film was a supporting role in the Kevin Reynolds/Kevin Costner film, Rapa Nui.
-Followed by the lead in Once Were Warriors.
+Rena's first feature film was a supporting role in the Kevin Reynolds/Kevin Costner film, Rapa Nui (1993), followed by the lead in Once Were Warriors.
 Voted one of Time Magazine's top 10 films in 1994, the film garnered over 30 International Awards and screened in 66 countries.
 It propelled Rena onto the international film platform and earned her Best Actress awards at the Montreal, Oporto, Seattle & San Diego Film Festivals, as well as the Cannes Film Festival's Spirit Award.
 While in NZ, she was awarded the Benny Award for Excellence in Film and the Toast Masters Communicator of the Year Award.